Hello-Tractor-Community/ht-marketplace-hackathon-zen-oss/docs/report.md

 ## Project Challenges

 1.  **Seamless Integration**: Ensuring smooth integration between the frontend and backend components was a complex process.
-2.  **Deployment Issues**: Encountered multiple build errors when deploying to production, requiring debugging and optimization.
+2.  **Deployment Issues**: Encountered some build errors when deploying to production, requiring debugging and optimization.
 3.  **Time Constraints**: Balancing feature development within the project timeline demanded effective prioritization and collaboration.

 ## Lessons Learned

-1.  **Teamwork & Communication**: Effective collaboration and clear communication were critical for resolving challenges and delivering the project on time.
+1.  **Teamwork & Communication**: Effective collaboration and clear communication were critical for resolving challenges.
-2.  **Problem-Solving**: Debugging deployment issues taught us the importance of understanding dependencies and the value of version control.
+2.  **Problem-Solving**: Debugging issues taught us the importance of understanding dependencies and the value of version control.
 3.  **Project Management**: Breaking down tasks into smaller, manageable milestones helped us stay on track despite tight deadlines.
-    Future Roadmap

 ---